-When you become a member of our plan, you must choose a plan provider to be your MH-PCP.
-Your MH-PCP is a Family Practitioner, General Practitioner, or Internal Medicine Physician who meets state requirements and is trained to give you basic medical care.
-As we explain below, you will get your routine or basic care from your MH-PCP.
-Your MH-PCP will also coordinate the rest of the covered services you get as a member of our Plan.
-For example, in order for you to see a specialist, you usually need to get your MH-PCP's approval first (this is called getting a "referral" to a specialist).
-Your MH-PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our plan.
+When you become a member of our plan, you must choose a plan provider to be your medical home - primary care provider (MH-PCP).
+Your MH-PCP is a Family Practitioner, General Practitioner, or Internal Medicine Physician who meets state requirements and is trained to give you routine or basic medical care as well as arrange or coordinate the rest of the covered services you get as a member of our plan.

 This includes: